Policies on Records

 If you were assigned to a dormitory-style residence or the Student Residence at 10 Buick Street, you must complete and submit a change-of-address card to your residence mail room.
-If you were assigned to an apartment-style residence (other than the Student Residence at 10 Buick Street), you should file a change-of-address card at the Kenmore Square Post Office.
+If you were assigned to an apartment-style residence (other than the Student Residence at 10 Buick Street), you should file a change-of-address card online at the USPS store or 512 Park Drive.

-Judicial Affairs (part of the Dean of Students) maintains all nonacademic student disciplinary records.
-To obtain a summary of your disciplinary history, you may complete a a Request for Access to Judicial Records form.
-Completed access forms may be scanned and emailed to email@example.com, faxed to Judicial Affairs at 617-358-0707, dropped off in person or mailed to Judicial Affairs, 19 Deerfield Street, 3rd Fl., Boston, MA 02215.
+Judicial Affairs (part of the Dean of Students) maintains all non-academic student disciplinary records.
+To obtain a summary of your disciplinary history, you may complete a Records Release Form.
+Completed request forms should be returned as a pdf attachment and emailed to firstname.lastname@example.org

 Family Educational Rights and Privacy Act